 Which factors account for most COPD diagnoses?
 Which tools are most accurate for differentiating COPD from asthma and from asthma/COPD overlap?
 How is COPD progression best monitored?

-Try the 6 questions that follow here to find out what you know about assessment for the fourth leading cause of death in the US.
+Try the 6 questions that follow here, based on a recent review in JAMA, to find out what you know about assessment for the fourth leading cause of death in the US.

 Answer: B. Primary care clinicians.
 PCPs make the diagnosis for most patients with COPD and manage patient care for about 80% of the roughly 30 million adults in the United States known to have the condition.
 COPD accounts for 3.2% of physician office visits annually and is the fourth leading cause of death.
 About 6% of the US population self-reports a diagnosis.

 Answer: A. Tobacco smoke.
 More than 75% of COPD diagnoses in the United States are related to tobacco smoke.
 Implicated in about 25% of patients with COPD who never smoked are smoke from wood and other fuels used for cooking and heating and occupational dust and chemical fume exposures.